voxpelli/node-connect-pg-simple/README.md

 Or simply play the file via a GUI, like the pgAdminIII queries tool.

+Note that `connect-pg-simple` requires PostgreSQL version 9.5 or above.

 ## Usage

 Examples are based on Express 4.